Tropical, laid-back and spectacularly beautiful, Broome is synonymous with pearls, turquoise seas, red cliffs, white sand and beautiful sunsets.

 See 130 million year old dinosaur footprints at Gantheaume Point or Roebuck Bay, take a camel ride along the famous Cable Beach, or indulge in the local brew at Matso’s.
 Browse galleries of Aboriginal art or watch the workings of a pearl farm.

-Broome is the perfect place to base yourself for the start of your adventure to the Kimberley, one of the world’s last true wilderness areas.
+Broome is also the gateway to the Kimberley, one of the world’s last true wilderness areas.

 Everyone will have a camel ride on Cable Beach; one of the most famous beaches in Western Australia; on their agenda.
 Add the following to the list:

-Broome is the perfect starting point for your Kimberley adventure, where one of the world's last great wildernesses meets the Indian Ocean.
+Broome is the western gateway to the Kimberly region where one of the world's last great wildernesses meets the Indian Ocean.

 The main town centre with shops and services is known as Chinatown and evidence of Broome’s blend of cultures can be seen in heritage buildings such as Broome’s Sun Pictures; the world’s oldest operating outdoor picture theatre.